 All of your works share a huge sense of belonging to specific geographical coordinates.
 What does your creative process look like?
 Do your ideas tend to originate in a particular physical place, or do you find your inspiration mostly in theory and through conceptual thinking?

-IC and CM: Normally we start going to a place and wander around.
+Both: Normally, we start going to a place and wander around.
 For Music for Mountain, we were for some weeks in a mountain area in Leon.
-In the morning we went to the mountains, looking for special places, and also visiting small chapels up in cliffs or mountain peaks, which normally are situated in very interesting spots.
-In the afternoon we pour all that “information” in improvisation music sessions.
+In the morning we went to the mountains, looking for special places, and also visiting small chapels up on cliffs or mountain peaks, which normally are situated in very interesting spots.
+In the afternoon, we pour all that “information” into improvisation music sessions.

-With all that material we started to conceptualize and imagine a way to translate that experience into a museum context.
-Both works anyway, were emerging from our own personal searches, our own needs.
-Menhir is an internal research that we try to manifest in the world.
+With all that material, we started to conceptualize and imagine a way to translate that experience into a museum context.
+Both works, anyway, were emerging from our own personal searches, our own needs.
+Menhir is internal research that we try to manifest in the world.
 With that in mind, we look for places where we find a kind of similar resonance.
-In then when our intuition compass guides us, and we have to surrender.
+In then when our intuition compass guides us, we have to surrender.

 Your collective interdisciplinary practice involves installations, moving image, performances and also sonic albums.
 How do you arrive at these different formats?
 Do you recollect any experiences that you might have had in regard to the choice of format?

-IC and CM: The forms we arrive to are varied because each of us belongs to a different world.
-Iván comes from ambient, experimental and minimal music and Coco from the visual art and photography world.
-The evident intersection of both worlds is sound installations.
-But we are just trying to express a feeling, a concept, that we have experimented, into a device that someone can relate to.
-For the desert series, for example, we were asked to compose a soundtrack for a documentary on the Sahara´s refugees camps in Argel.
-After visiting the camps, we decided that we wanted to publish a special series of 15 stones inspired in the desert rocks we saw there.
-In order to access the music you had to break the stone.
+After visiting the camps, we decided that we wanted to publish a special series of 15 stones inspired by the desert rocks we saw there.
+In order to access the music, you had to break the stone.
 It was a way to confront yourself with the fact of destroying something you have just bought.
 The final format was an invitation to take part in a material process that triggers an emotional, mental and somatic relationship.
-For us, an art form is not a form, but an internal transformation possible thanks to the matter.
-Our commitment is to develop an environment, or a device, that can open up new kind of connections with ourselves and with the world.
+For us, an art form is not a form but an internal transformation possible thanks to the matter.
+Our commitment is to develop an environment, or a device, that can open up new kinds of connections with ourselves and with the world.

 What is your chief enemy of creativity?

-IC: Oh, there are too much to say just one, so we could name fear, comfort and compare ourselves to others.
+IC: Oh, there is too much to say, just one, so we could name fear, comfort and compare ourselves to others.

 CM: When we start conceptualising so much and get too mental in our process.
 It is important for us to be in contact with our intuitive intelligence.
-Is not about not thinking, or to remove a critical approach on what you are doing, but about trust in what you need as a whole being, not only a rational and logical one.
-Create is a very delicate process that involves a great faith in what you are doing, and be prepared and ready to learn new things.
+It is not about not thinking or removing a critical approach to what you are doing, but about trust in what you need as a whole being, not only a rational and logical one.
+Creating is a very delicate process that involves great faith in what you are doing and being prepared and ready to learn new things.
 The only way to know if you are is if you are having fun, even if you are having risks and challenges.
 For us, It looks very much like climbing up a mountain.

 You couldn’t live without…